How to Find a Trusted Electronics Recycler for E-Scrap15

 “That’s something we pride ourselves on at Sadoff,” says Hayes.
 “It’s not part of a sales pitch.
 It’s something we live by and have designed our business around to ensure it is engrained in our daily work.”

-When looking for an e-recycler to partner with, do your homework by looking for trustworthy seals of certification.
+When looking for an e-recycler or IT asset disposition (ITAD) services, do your homework by looking for trustworthy seals of certification.
 Hayes also recommends visiting the location to do a quick audit yourself, ask questions, and see how they go about daily business.

 At the end of the day, it’s your company’s confidential or your personal information at stake, so it’s worth taking the extra time to make sure you trust the electronics recycling partner you select.